-Students' cell phones are to be turned off before the start of school and remain off until the end of school.
+Students' cell phones are to be turned off and turned into the classroom teacher before the start of school and remain off until the end of school.
 If access to a student is required, this is to be done through the secretarial staff.
 Exceptions will be handled on a case-by-case basis by the teacher or school chaperone the student is charged to.
-Failure to comply with the policy could result in the student's phone being confiscated during school hours.
+Failure to comply with the policy will result in the student's phone being confiscated.